google/codeworld/web/help/GuideUnit1.md

     Did you notice that your computer already told you that nametag is a picture?
 It figured that out from context.
 Because you asked for a *drawing* of `nametag`, it is expecting `nametag` to be a picture.
-    Just one more way the computer lets you know what it's thinking.
+    This is just one more way the computer lets you know what it's thinking.

 To finish your code, you'll need to define the variable `nametag`, and describe to your computer exactly what a nametag is.
 To start, you can